airbytehq/airbyte/docs/contributing-to-airbyte/monorepo-python-development.md

 python tools/bin/update_intellij_venv.py -modules source-stripe --update-intellij
 ```

-from the root project directory.
 This will create a `virtualenv` and install dependencies for the connector you want to work on as well as any internal Airbyte python packages it depends on.

 When iterating on a single connector, you will often iterate by running